nikitadmitr/speakertts/readme.md

 SpeakerTTS is a text-to-speech (TTS) module that converts written text into speech using built-in functions on your computer.
-It provides an easy and convenient way to generate high-quality speech from text input. Модуль сделан на подобии say.js, но с небольшими улучшениями и более удобной документацией.
+It provides an easy and convenient way to generate high-quality speech from text input.
+The module is made similar to say.js, but with small improvements and more convenient documentation.

 ## Installation